justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 **Configuration**

-Change the radio button from “HTTPS” to “Lambda ARN” and select the “No” radio button under Account Linking.
+Change the radio button from `HTTPS` to `Lambda ARN` and select the `No` radio button under Account Linking.
 Now we’ll have to go and grab the Lambda Amazon Resource Name (ARN) from our Lambda tab.

 **Copy ARN**